mirasrobert/laravel-react-spa-admin/README.md

 # Laravel & React SPA Template

 This template is a simple setup of laravel 11 and react js 18.0 version.
 It uses react router and redux toolkit to handle state management for authentication.
 It uses the cookie based session authentication.
+This is a admin dashboard template using adminator

 # Dockerize Setup